 Why Does Ground Routing Matter Anyways?

 So why is this important?
 This means that if you want to ensure a reliable return signal to ground, your signal and return traces should be placed as close together as possible.
 As the signal traces are typically mounted at the top of the board, it is natural to route return traces directly underneath signal traces.
-This helps reduce EMI by keeping circuit loop areas to a minimum.
+This helps reduce EMI by keeping circuit loop areas to a minimum with a pcb layout.

 Ground Plane Connections

 Rather than route signal and return traces directly on top of each other, you can place a conducting plane below signal traces and ground it.
 By placing this ground plane below signal traces, the return signal will naturally be induced below the signal trace and your circuit will be complete.

 When the ground plane is placed directly below the plane containing your signal traces, all of your signal traces will induce their own return trace directly in the ground plane.
 This should illustrate the convenience of using a large ground plane to route return signals rather than routing return traces individually.

 No ground plane is a perfect conductor; it has some resistance and inductance.
 If two signal traces connect to the ground plane at different points, a small voltage differential can exist between these two connections.
 This is a major source of PCB ground loops in the ground plane.
 Ground loop and return path potentials tend to be on the order of microvolts, but this is still enough to cause signal integrity problems, especially in low current devices.